Integrated Chronic Pain Treatment and Training Project

 - Referrals for patients who would benefit from more intensive treatment for mental illness or substance abuse

-The ICPTTP reached 376 patients from October 2012 to June 2015.
+From October 2012 to June 2015, the ICPTTP reached 376 patients.
 According to the HCIA Disease-Specific Evaluation: Third Annual Report:

 - 25% of participants stopped taking opioids altogether.

-- Patients who began the program with a lower MED were more likely to stop taking opioids.
+- Patients who began the program with a lower MEDD were more likely to stop taking opioids.

 - Patients reported improved functionality and relief from mental health issues such as anxiety.